jundalisay/spblist/content/en/superphysics/principles/chapter-04b.md

 In reality, each of those events and characters are made up of many slices of quantized-events and quantized-characters*.

-> *Here we use the word 'quantize' instead of 'quantum' to emphasize the action of the mind that isolates the smallest perception that it can make.
+{{< f f="Here we use the word 'quantize' instead of 'quantum' to emphasize the action of the mind that isolates the smallest perception that it can make." >}}

 For example, a cat character in a novel 100 pages is actually made up of 100-cat entities which are stitched together artificially by the mind into one consistent cat-entity or cat-idea.

 Likewise, our reality is made up of independent "pages" or planes of reality that flow, or are connected by our minds with other contiguous planes, to create one consistent reality.
 This is the same mechanism that our minds use to connect the metaphysical domain with physical domain in order to create the current reality*.

-> *Science and quantum mechanics can never reach into this because they do not allow a metaphysical domain.
+{{< f f="*Science and quantum mechanics can never reach into this because they do not allow a metaphysical domain." >}}